“Prejudice is a burden that confuses the past, threatens the future, and renders the present inaccessible.” ~Maya Angelou

 She is a dedicated and active member of her community.
 Jill has been a member of Jack and Jill of America, Inc., Bucks County, for over 18 years, and has held many leadership roles such as serving on the executive board, Corresponding Secretary, and Chair of numerous committees.
 In her role as Education Chair, Jill was responsible for the creation of the Scholarship program for the Chapter.
 Jill was honored by the other members, being voted as the 2015-2016 Distinguished Mother of the Year, and as the YWCA, Salute to Woman award recipient.

 Jill also serves in a leadership role at her church, Central Bucks Christian Fellowship.
-Creating and planning the yearly Easter Outreach, Community Easter Egg Hunt, that celebrated their 16th annual event this April, is something Jill truly enjoys.
+Creating and planning the yearly Easter Outreach, Community Easter Egg Hunt, which celebrated its 16th annual event this April, is something Jill truly enjoys.

 In addition, Jill has a passion for music education and has co-chaired the CBSD Save-the-Music, Basket Bonanza fundraising efforts for the past 8 years.
 The event has raised over $200,000 for underprivileged school districts.